LiuWoodsCode/LiuWoodsCode.github.io/shortapps/shorthomebeta.md

 Features:

 - Use ShortApps[^1][^2]
-- Develop using Siri Shortcuts
+- Develop using Siri Shortcuts, into a ShortApp
-- Built-in App Store [^3]
+- Built-in ShortApp Store [^3]
 - UDID (Unique Device Identification) for developers[^4]
 - Advanced Weather App[^5][^6]
 - Launch Native Apps